-This paper also sheds new light on the character of long-term economic development in EurAsia.
-It is possible to distinguish two different phases of development, a first process of 'ancient' economic and political development, and a second stage of 'modern' economic and institutional growth.
-During the first stage, which was concentrated in and near the centers of the Neolithic Revolution, development resulted in - co-evolved with - the creation of hierarchical structures, both at the level of the state and at the micro level.
+development resulted in-co-evolved with-the creation of hierarchical structures, both at the level of the state and at the micro level.
 Development and inequality went hand in hand.
-The EurAsian economy as a result was, until approximately 1500, characterized by a large band of (strong) states, high levels of urbanization and relatively intense international trade stretching from the Mediterranean to the Yangze Delta.
-This created the spatial structure of family systems and gender relations we mapped in this paper.
+The Eurasian economy as a result was, until approximately 1500, characterized by a large band of (strong) states, high levels of urbanization and relatively intense international trade stretching from the Mediterranean to the Yang-tze Delta.
+This created the spatial structure of family systems and gender relations we mapped in this chapter.

-Growth after 1500 was fundamentally different to growth before 1500: it started and was most intense in the margins of the EurAsian continent, in regions with relatively low levels of patriarchy, in Western Europe and Japan.
-Growth after 1500 was not based on the creation of large hierarchical structures subjugating the working population, on 'extractive institutions', but on 'bottom up' processes of market participation and investment in human capital (by households), which required radically different, inclusive institutions.
-The margins of EurAsia, where the embedding of hierarchical societal structures of the previous millennia had not occurred, were much better placed for this second stage of growth.
+Growth after 1500 was fundamentally different from growth before 1500: it started and was most intense in the margins of the Eurasian continent, in regions with relatively low levels of patriarchy: in Western Europe and Japan.
+Growth after 1500 was not based on the creation of large hierarchical structures subjugating the working population, on 'extractive institutions', but on 'bottom-up' processes of market participation and investment in human capital (by households), which required radically different, inclusive institutions.
+The margins of Eurasia, where the embedding of hierarchical societal structures of the previous millennia had not occurred, were much better placed for this second stage of growth.
 Here we find the most intense forms of pre-industrial growth (in the North Sea area), followed by the Industrial Revolution and the 'Great Divergence'.
-Our explanation for this 'reversal of fortune' is a combination of the gendered North hypothesis and the gendered Becker hypothesis, but at this point we can only demonstrate that female friendly institutions appear to have mattered for long-term economic success in EurAsia after 1500.
+Our explanation for this 'reversal of fortune' is a combination of the gendered North hypothesis and the gendered Becker hypothesis, but at this point, we can only demonstrate that female-friendly institutions mattered for long-term economic success in Eurasia after 1500.
 Which mechanisms translated female agency into growth cannot be shown yet on the basis of the analysis presented here.

-Our analysis also points to persistent regional differences in family systems and gender relations in EurAsia, and argues that their roots are to be sought in the differential impact of the first stages of economic development.
-Moreover, the persistence of these institutions in the heartland of EurAsia probably hindered its economic modernization in the long run.
-We however do not offer a satisfactory explanation for the persistence of these gender related institutions during this very long time period.
-There may have been an interaction with religion, as religions with specific family values concentrated in certain areas (a factor that we also do not consider in this paper).
-Islam, for example, now and in the past by and large coincides with regions with high gender inequality, whereas Christianity and Buddhism correlates with more 'female friendly' family systems.
-This perhaps suggests a certain coevolution between religious and family-related values, which may have reinforced and stabilized these systems of values and norms.
-But it is beyond the scope of this paper to deal with the issue of persistence in more detail (see the discussion in Kok 2016).
-The reversal of fortune within EurAsia is in the end explained by this interplay of geographic and institutional factors - such as distance to the centers of the Neolithic Revolution, the institutions that emerged in the core area and in the margins of the Continent.
+Our analysis also points to persistent regional differences in family systems and gender relations in Eurasia and argues that their roots are to be sought in the differential impact of the first stages of economic development.
+Moreover, the persistence of these institutions in the heartland of Eurasia probably hindered its economic modernization in the long run.
+We however do not offer a satisfactory explanation for the persistence of these gender-related institutions during this very long time period.
+There may have been an interaction with religion, as religions with specific family values concentrated in certain areas (a factor that we also do not consider in this chapter).
+Islam, for example, now and in the past by and large, coincides with regions with high gender inequality, whereas Christianity and Buddhism correlate with more 'female-friendly' family systems.
+This perhaps suggests a certain co-evolution between religious- and family-related values, which may have reinforced and stabilized these systems of values and norms.
+But it is beyond the scope of this chapter to deal with the issue of persistence in more detail (see the discussion in Kok 2017).
+The reversal of fortune within Eurasia is in the end explained by this interplay of geographic and institutional factors.
+Some of these, such as distance to the centres of the Neolithic Revolution, the institutions that emerged in the core area and in the margins of the continent, have been elucidated here, but how exactly they interact remains to be explored.